 Pityriasis rosea is an itchy skin rash that appears on the back and chest.
 It often starts with a single, large oval patch called a herald patch.
 Smaller patches may appear a few days later.
 Pityriasis rosea occurs more often in older children and teens, but anyone can get it.
 It can cause your child mild discomfort, but it's not a serious problem.
 It can easily be managed and treated at home.

 The cause of pityriasis rosea is unknown.
 It doesn’t often spread from person to person.

 Pityriasis rosea causes a rash made up of small, oval, or round marks.
 The marks are scaly and pink or light brown.
 Sometimes the rash spreads in a Christmas-tree pattern on the back.
 It can also cause itching.

 Pityriasis rosea is diagnosed by how it looks.
 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will also examine your child.
+They'll also examine your child.
 You'll be told if any tests are needed.

 Pityriasis rosea may cause itching for 1 to 2 weeks.
 It generally goes away on its own within 6 to 8 weeks.
 Most children get better without treatment.

 If needed, give your child over-the-counter (OTC) antihistamine medicine to ease itching.
 These types of medicine may cause sleepiness.

 Put an OTC medicine such as hydrocortisone cream on the skin to ease itching.
 Wash your hands with clean, running water and soap before and after you apply the medicine.

 Talk with your healthcare provider about any severe itching.
 Some prescription medicines may be helpful.